Lito-Frito/Lernie/README.md

 # Name

-Lernie, the multi-headed (container) Hydra for media streaming and management
+Lernie, the multi-headed (container) Hydra for media streaming and management alongside the River Styx,  a pathway out of hell (your home network) and into the physical world (the internet).

 ## Description